projectatomic/atomic-site/source/blog/2018-02-28-fedora-atomic-28-feb-18.html.md

 Fedora Atomic Host 27.93 is available.
 We have a new kernel (4.15), [ostree](https://github.com/ostreedev/ostree/releases/tag/v2018.2), and [rpm-ostree](https://github.com/projectatomic/rpm-ostree/releases/tag/v2018.3) in this release.

 It is also worth noting that now the `rpm-ostree status` output will prefix the remote:ref with `ostree://` in order to denote the system is following an ostree repository remote (see example below).
-This is in preparation of some upstream changes related to rpm-ostree jigdo, where updates can be delivered via a special rpm in a yum repo rather than an ostree server/remote.
+This is in preparation of some upstream changes related to [rpm-ostree rojig](https://github.com/projectatomic/rpm-ostree/issues/1081), where updates can be delivered via a special rpm in a yum repo rather than an ostree server/remote.

 READMORE